AdamPaternostro/Azure-Spark-Livy-Application-Insights-External-Dependency/README.md

 # Azure-Spark-Livy-Application-Insights-External-Dependency
 Use Spark with Livy along with Application Insights.
 Learn to host your external dependencies in data lake.
 This means you can use HDInsight as a transient (or stateless) cluster.
 Keep your code on Azure Data Lake Store, keep your dependencies on Azure Data Lake Store and then invoke via a REST call from any computer.
+There is no need to deploy any code to the actual cluster.

 ## Steps to run this script:
 1 - Create a Azure Data Lake Storage account